hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 No-Steal means the changes by an uncommited txn were not written to disk, so no need to undo; Force means all changes are written to disk at commit time, so no need to redo.
 >**Shadow Paging** is maintaining two separate copies of the database: **Master** and **Shadow**.

-**Master** contains only changes from commited txns; **Shadow** is temporary database with changes made from uncommmited txns, so txns only make updates in the shadow copy.
+**Master** contains only changes from commited txns.
+**Shadow** is temporary database with changes made from uncommmited txns, so txns only make updates in the shadow copy.
-When a txn commits, the **root** points atomically switch the shadow to become the new master.
+When a txn commits, the **root** points automically switch the shadow to become the new master.
 So when need to "undo", just remove the shadow pages, leave the master and the root pointer alone.
 ![ShadowPaging](/img/DataBase/ShadowPaging.jpeg){:height="70%" width="70%"}

 ##### 6.1.2 Steal + No-Force